psenna/KF-EBT/README.md

 _________________
 References

-If you find it useful or use it in your research, please cite our [paper] (http://urlib.net/sid.inpe.br/sibgrapi/2017/08.21.23.41).
+If you find it useful or use it in your research, please cite [our paper](http://urlib.net/sid.inpe.br/sibgrapi/2017/08.21.23.41).

 ~~~{yaml}
 @InProceedings{SennaDrumBast:2017:ReEnTr,